-- The economic environment in which the Group performs its activity: The design of various economic scenarios with different key variables that can affect the companies of the group (interest rates, share price, occupancy rates of investment properties, etc.).
+- Environment in which the Group performs its activity: The design of various economic scenarios with different key variables that can affect the companies of the Group (interest rates, share price, occupancy rates of investment property, etc.).
 The identification of variables that are interconnected and their degree of connection. - The time frame within which the assessment is made: The time frame for the analysis and the potential deviations should be taken into account.